Cleveland, Ohio Immigration Waiver Law Firm

 - Crimes involving “moral turpitude” (including theft, fraud, and harm).

-Families are split up by removal and deportation daily.
-Our goal at Philip Eichorn Co., LPA, is to keep the backbone of America in tact; the family unit.
+Fraud and material misrepresentation deportation and visa application cases split families up on a daily basis.
+Our goal at Hammond Law Group, LLC, is to keep the backbone of America (the family unit) intact.
+Preparing these waivers takes time and careful consideration of many factors.
 We work diligently with our clients to keep their families together by understanding their needs and concerns.
-To speak with an experienced immigration attorney with a record of waiver approvals, please either email or call us at (866)448-2994 to schedule a case assessment.
+To schedule an appointment with an experienced immigration waiver lawyer contact us by email or call us at 216-970-7102.